 - Then I shifted to the blue trail.
 That took me north.

 - I then shifted to the orange trail (west) and that led me back to the green/red trail.

 - Then I backtracked on the red trail to the parking lot to complete this hike (see map below).

 This trail was a bit annoying to navigate at times, but it was pretty cool and I’d only seen 3 people on the entire trail that day.
 The fire tower was awesome to check out and if you can climb up to the top of it, you can get great views from all around, not to mention the fact that this hike also takes you through a great scenic view of Sterling Lake (another thing to see on this list) as well as a nice view of the town of Greenwood Lake as well.

 Here is a map of this particular hike (and how I did it):

-2) Check out parts of the Long Path connection in Sterling Forest:
+2) Check out parts of the Highlands Trail in Sterling Forest:

-A very cool surprise while hiking on the Fire Tower trail at Sterling Forest was that there is a connecting trail there to the the famous Long Path hike.
+A very cool surprise while hiking on the Fire Tower trail at Sterling Forest was that there is a connecting trail there to the the famous Highlands Trail which I originally thought was the Long Path hike.

 3) Explore Sterling Lake (walk/drive available):

 There’s a few ways to do this.
 If you want to get very close to the lake, there is a singular trail and road that goes around it.
 Then there is also the same Fire Tower trail I took, which when you pass on the blue trail (north of the Fire Tower), you’ll get a great view of the lake from above.
 There are other lakes in this park, but Sterling Lake is the largest.